LauTheberge/profile_matcher/README.md

 port = 5432
 ```

-create a database in the server with the name `TestDatabase`
+create a database in the postgres server(under TechTest) with the name `TestDatabase`

-Plugins:
-- Ruff
-- .env file support
+At the root of the project, run poetry install

+You need to create a .env file at the root of the project, based on the env.example.

+Run the project with
 Run: fastapi dev main.py

+The project will create the necessary tables and the required data at start up

+To test the service, you can either use the